 Erik Scott manages all aspects of GMEN USDA programs.
 Under GMEN’s two previous USDA grants, Erik has assisted in expanding GMEN’s presence to cover all 12 service delivery areas of the state.
 Erik provides technical and educational assistance to MDOS (Micro Enterprise Development Organization) and assists in the development of GMEN Agribusiness and Entrepreneurial conferences & town hall meetings.

-Sonya Toomer serves as the Administrative Support person responsible for the maintenance of GMEN’s information technology systems, including direct maintenance and development of GMEN’s website, social media, smartphone App and communications.
+Sonya Toomer serves as the Lead Administrative Support Manager responsible for the maintenance of GMEN’s information technology systems, including direct maintenance and development of GMEN’s website, social media, smartphone App, team projects and communications.
 Sonya has extensive training in a variety of areas, including local area network (LAN) maintenance, programming, and website development.
 She is a former IBM Employee.